 Jun 14 2008

-This morning at breakfast I watched a gray squirrel mosey along the garden wall, pick a ripe strawberry and begin to munch on it.
-My black cat crouched at the window and muttered, but the squirrel knew the cat could not get out.
+This morning at breakfast I watched a gray squirrel mosey along the garden wall, pick a ripe strawberry and begin to eat.
+My cat crouched at the window and muttered, but the squirrel knew the cat could not get out.
 He nonchalantly ate half the strawberry and dropped it on my deck.

 Annoying!
-He ate only half and then he littered.
+He ate only half and left the rest to stain the wood.

 And what was he doing eating fruit?